Unconstrained polarization (Chebyshev) problems: basic properties and Riesz kernel asymptotics: Some conjectures and open problems

 \subsection{Optimal $N$-point configurations for $\mathcal P_s^*(\mathbb S^{p-1},N)$.}

-For conjectures regarding $\mathbb S^1$ see Section \ref{sec:examples}.
+For conjectures regarding $\mathbb S^1$ see Section \ref{sec:resspheres}.
 The question of what are the $N$-point configurations on $\mathbb R^p$ that optimize $\mathcal P_s^*(\mathbb S^{p-1},N)$ is open, except for the simple cases $N=1,2,3$, in which all points sit at the center of the sphere (see Proposition \ref{prop:small_N}).
 We conjecture that for $N=p+1$ a regular simplex on a concentric sphere of smaller radius is optimal.
-Note that for the constrained case of $\mathcal P_s(\mathbb S^{p-1},p+1)$ the inscribed regular simplex is also conjectured to be optimal in all dimensions, and this is only proved for $p=3$ proved in \cite{yuthesis} and for the simple case $p=2$.
+Note that for the constrained case of $\mathcal P_s(\mathbb S^{p-1},p+1)$, the inscribed regular simplex is known to be optimal in all dimensions, see \cite{BorSimp} and \cite{yuthesis} for $p=3$.

-For $N=5$, conjectures regarding the constrained polarization $\mathcal P_s(\mathbb S^2,5)$ are discussed in the forthcoming book \cite[Chapter 14]{book}.
+For $N=5$, conjectures regarding the constrained polarization $\mathcal P_s(\mathbb S^2,5)$ are discussed in \cite[Chapter 14]{book}.
 Concerning the problem $\mathcal P_s^*(\mathbb S^2,5)$, based on numerical experiments optimal configurations do not seem to lie on a concentric sphere and in this case it is an open problem to find the geometric structure of optimal configurations.

 As mentioned in Proposition \ref{prop:bosuwan*}, the limit of the maximal polarization problem on the sphere for $s\to\infty$ is the question of best \emph{unconstrained covering}.
 For the sphere, due to Proposition~\ref{prop:constr-unconstr_sphere}, the one-plate and unconstrained best covering problems are equivalent, and thus the former gives information on the latter, and produces useful candidates for the configurations optimizing $\mathcal P_s^*(\mathbb S^{p-1},N)$ for very large $s$.
 Optimal configurations for the constrained covering of $\mathbb S^2$ were determined for $N=4,6,12$ by L. Fejes T\'oth (see \cite{toth2014regular}), for $N = 5$ and $7$ by Sch\"utte \cite{schutte1955}, for $N = 8$ by L. Wimmer \cite{wimmer2017} and for $N = 10$ and $14$ by G. Fejes T{\'o}th \cite{fejes1969}.